-Music All participants must have one original of their piece(s) to be given to the judges for them to view while judging.
-Music Chorus A chorus may be composed of 6 or more 4-H members.
+Music All participants must have one original of their piece(s) to be given to the Music judges for them to view while judging.
+Chorus A chorus may be composed of 6 or more 4-H members.
 Each group will sing two numbers of their own choosing.
-3. Copy of selections will be given to the judges prior to performing.
+Copy of selections will be given to the judges prior to performing.
 Singing may be with or without accompanist.
-5. The director and the accompanist need not be 4-H'ers, but they cannot sing with the group unless they are 4-H'ers.
-6. Selections should be memorized.
-7. Each county may enter one Senior Division and one Junior Division group from this section at the regional club day.
-Music 1 Crear many her commenced of 2 to 5 (1)/and mot including the Vocal Ensemble 1.
+The director and the accompanist need not be 4-H'ers, but they cannot sing with the group unless they are 4-H'ers.
+Selections should be memorized.
+Each county may enter one Senior Division and one Junior Division group from this section at the regional club day.
+Music Vocal Ensemble 1.
 Group may be composed of 2 to 5 4-H'ers, not including the accompanist.
 Each group will sing up to two numbers of their own choosing.
 Copy of selections will be given to the judges prior to performing.
-Copy of selections will be given to the judges prior to performing.
 Accompanist need not be a 4-H'er.
-5. Selections should be memorized.
-6. Each county may enter one Senior Division and one Junior Division group from this section at the regional club day.
+Selections should be memorized.
+Each county may enter one Senior Division and one Junior Division group from this section at the regional club day.
 Music Vocal Solo 1.
 Participant will sing one number.
-2. Copy of selection is to be given to judges prior to performing.
-3. Accompanist need not be a 4-H'er.
-4. Selection should be memorized.
-5. Each county may enter two (2) Senior Division and two (2) Junior Division group from this section at the regional club day.
-Music Band or Orchestra 1.
-Group may be composed of 6 or more 4-H members.
-2. Each group will play two numbers of their own choosing.
-3. Copy of conductor's scores will be given to the judges before playing.
-4. The director need not be 4-H'ers, but they cannot sing with the group unless they are 4-H'ers.
-5. Each county may enter one Senior Division and one Junior Division group from this section at the regional club day.
-Music group nom this socient at the regional oras day.
-Inst.
-Ensemble 1.
-Group may be composed of 2 to 5 4-H'ers, not including the accompanist.
-2. Each group will play up to two numbers of their own choosing.
-3. Copy of selections will be given to the judges prior to performing.
-4. The instrumentation should include only recognized instruments of the band or orchestra.
+Copy of selection is to be given to judges prior to performing.
+Accompanist need not be a 4-H'er.
+Selection should be memorized.
+Each county may enter two (2) Senior Division and two (2) Junior Division group from this section at the regional club day.
+Music Band or Orchestra Group may be composed of 6 or more 4-H members.
+Each group will play two numbers of their own choosing.
+Copy of conductor's scores will be given to the judges before playing.
+The director need not be 4-H'ers, but they cannot sing with the group unless they are 4-H'ers.
+Each county may enter one Senior Division and one Junior Division group from this section at the regional club day.
+Music Inst.
+Ensemble Group may be composed of 2 to 5 4-H'ers, not including the accompanist.
+Each group will play up to two numbers of their own choosing.
+Copy of selections will be given to the judges prior to performing.
+The instrumentation should include only recognized instruments of the band or orchestra.
 5. Accompanist need not be a 4-H'er where the piano is for accompaniment only, as for a trumpet trio.
-The pianist must be a 4-H'er when the piano is one of the instruments as in a string trio or similar group.
-6. Each county may enter one Senior Division and one Junior Division group from this section at the regional club day.
-Music group nom this section at the regional club day.
-Instrumental Solo 1.
-Participant will play one number.
-2. Copy of selection is to be given to judges prior to performing.
-3. Accompanist need not be a 4-H'er.
-4. Each county may enter two (2) Senior Division and two (2) Junior Division group from this section at the regional club day.
+The pianist must be a 4-H'er when the piano is one of the instruments as in a string trip or similar group.
+Music is one of the instruments as in a string trio or similar group.6.
+Each county may enter one Senior Division and one Junior Division group from this section at the regional club day.
+Instrumental Solo Participant will play one number.
+Copy of selection is to be given to judges prior to performing.
+Accompanist need not be a 4-H'er.
+Each county may enter two (2) Senior Division and two (2) Junior Division group from this section at the regional club day.